CogentRoleplayCommunity/FogentRoleplay/src/Countries/Leodelphia/Leodelphia.md

 Through the constant raiding of caravans, each Grass Lord accumulates their own caravan.
 These Horde caravans are closer to moving cities, leaving vast swaths of trampled grass in their wakes.
 At the heart of the Horde caravan is the Grass Lord's heavily defended personal caravans, holding all of the wealth and Mirage accumulated by said Grass Lord.

 A mount in Horde culture is seen as a symbol of status.
-From horses, elephants, large insectoids, and various other creatures make up the diverse mounts that present in a Horde.
+From horses, elephants, large insectoid, and various other creatures make up the diverse mounts that present in a Horde.

 ## The Great Emptiness